1. Set up your environment

 Grab your API key from the Scrip dashboard and set it as an environment variable:2.
 Create your Program & Asset

 A Program is the top-level container for your rules and participants.
 An Asset is the unit of value you’re tracking (points, credits, etc.).
-First create a program, then create an asset inside it.program_id from the response.
-You’ll use it in every subsequent call.
+First create a program, then create an asset inside it.id from the response.
+It’s the program_id you’ll pass in every subsequent call.

 3. Define a Rule